julianomacielferreira/shawandpartners-frontend/README.md

 # Shaw and Partners Frontend Test

+## Requirements

+The specifications was taken from [https://shawandpartners.com/full-back-front-test/](https://shawandpartners.com/full-back-front-test/).

 ## 3 - [full-stack] [front-end]
 Create a screen that will list all users from GitHub and will display their Id and Login.
 Remember, you can’t list all users at once you will have to use pagination.